MarcoIeni/glimpse/website/docs/install.md

 # Install

 1. Install the [Glimpse](https://marketplace.visualstudio.com/items?itemName=ieni.glimpse) VSCode extension.
-2. Verify that the extension is correctly installed by pressing `Ctrl+Shift+P` to open the command palette and searching for `Glimpse: Run`.
+2. Verify that the extension is correctly installed by pressing `Ctrl+Shift+P` to open the command palette and searching for `Glimpse: Menu`.

+Congrats, you ran Glimpse for the first time! 🎉

-Running Glimpse from the command palette isn't ergonomic — let's configure a shortcut to trigger `Glimpse: Run`.
+However, running Glimpse from the command palette isn't ergonomic — let's configure a shortcut to trigger `Glimpse: Menu`.

 ## Glimpse keyboard shortcut